instructor-ai/instructor/docs/reask_validation.md

     )
 ```

+## Advanced Validation Techniques

+The docs are currently incomplete, but we have a few advanced validation techniques that we're working on documenting better, for a example of model level validation, and using a validation context check out our example on [verifying citations](examples/exact_citations.md) which covers

+1. Validate the entire object with all attributes rather than one attribute at a time
+2. Using some 'context' to validate the object, in this case we use the `context` to check if the citation existed in the original text.

 ## Takeaways

 By integrating these advanced validation techniques, we not only improve the quality and reliability of LLM-generated content but also pave the way for more autonomous and effective systems.